felixfontein/acme-test-container/README.md

 and is licensed under the Apache License 2.0, which can be found in [LICENSE-acme](LICENSE-acme).
 This code is copyright 2015 Electronic Frontier Foundation and others.

-The controller, Dockerfile and all other files are licensed under the GPL v3 (or later).
+The controller, Containerfile and all other files are licensed under the GPL v3 (or later).
 You can find the license in [LICENSE](LICENSE).